jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- Engine now supports up to 255 predefs instead of 127
 - Rage is slightly discouraged in AI Layer 1
 - The VS pokeballs in link battles have defined palettes now instead of whatever is in memory
 - If the female trainer option is compiled, a female link partner will have corresponding graphics